-Eating early in the morning also tends to reduce (rather than increase) your energy levels due to the fact that it puts your body into ‘relax and repair’ mode.
+Eating early in the morning also tends to reduce (rather than increase) your energy levels due to the fact that it puts your body into "relax and repair" mode.
 So by eating breakfast (especially one that is high in carbs) you stop fat burning and reduce your energy levels.

-And no, skipping breakfast will not cause your metabolism to slow down or put you into ‘starvation mode’.
+And no, skipping breakfast will not cause your metabolism to slow down or put you into "starvation mode".
 It takes a much longer period of time for that to happen.

-2. I Ate A Light Lunch
+2. I Ate a Light Lunch

 Salad choices could be cucumber, celery, lettuce, beetroot, peppers, tomatoes etc. That’s it; no salad dressing was used and no starchy carbs were eaten at lunch time.
 By not eating carbs (other than those in the salad) you keep your insulin level fairly low, which facilitates fat burning during the afternoon, as well as giving you more energy.
 But eating a reasonable serving of protein is important as this helps preserve muscle mass while you are losing body fat.